-We start by giving an outline of the proof for Theorem \ref{main_consistency_theorem}.
-The initial step is to rewrite the first iteration update for each parameter in Remark \ref{updates_gaus_model_remark} as a soft-thresholding operator applied to the parameter's ground-truth value, say $Z$, plus the error term, which comprises Gaussian noise and the weighted sum of an update-dependent set of latent components errors:
+The initial step is to rewrite the first iteration update for each parameter in Stage I and Stage II as a soft-thresholding operator applied to the parameter's ground-truth value, say $Z$, plus the error term, which comprises Gaussian noise and the weighted sum of an update-dependent set of latent components errors: